 GM Closes 70-Year-Old Detroit Cadillac Plant

-The Fleetwood now will be built at a GM plant in Arlington, Texas.
-The Arlington plant also will build two other venerable rear-wheel-drive models, the Chevrolet Caprice and Oldsmobile Custom Cruiser station wagon.
+The Arlington plant also will build two other rear-wheel-drive models, the Chevrolet Caprice and Oldsmobile Custom Cruiser station wagon.

-As at other GM assembly plants that have closed, including the Flint Body and Pontiac Assembly partners closed last week, one Fleetwood worker and one Clark Street worker won the last two Broughams in a drawing.
+Like the other GM assembly plants that have closed, one Fleetwood and one Clark Street worker won the last two cars at their plants in a drawing.

-The winners may be among a few GM workers to disprove the first few lines of the 1985 song ″C-I-T-Y″ by John Cafferty and the Beaver Brown Band, one of several that have mentioned the famous plant:
+The winners may be among a very few GM workers to disprove the 1985 song ″C-I-T-Y″ by John Cafferty and the Beaver Brown Band, one of several that have mentioned the Fleetwood plant:

 ″On the south side of Detroit City I’m working all night on the line.
 Under black smoke stacks building Cadillac, Jack.
 Not one of them will ever be mine.″